luxfi/cli/cmd/commands.md

 <a id="lux-blockchain-deploy"></a>
 ### deploy

-The blockchain deploy command deploys your Blockchain configuration to Local Network, to Fuji Testnet, DevNet or to Mainnet.
+The blockchain deploy command deploys your Blockchain configuration to Local Network, to Testnet, DevNet or to Mainnet.

 At the end of the call, the command prints the RPC URL you can use to interact with the L1 / Subnet.